 Stone-lined trails wind through about fifteen points of interest, including the Great House, a cotton press base, kitchen, cistern, well and a small modern reproduction of a slave cabin.
 Most of the buildings are in poor condition, although most ruins are identified by signs with explanations as to their use.

 All of the main structures at Cheshire Hall Plantation were built from cut local limestone.

 Along the paths, many of the local plants around Cheshire Hall are named and described, along with information on birds and wildlife common to the area.

 Open week days, 8:30 AM to 4:00 PM. $10 dollar entrance fee per person.

 General information for the Leeward Highway area

-Leeward Highway is the main motorway on Providenciales, and runs from Downtown (near the airport) to the east end of the island.
-Many stores are located along the highway, including the IGA Supermarket (Leeward Highway Central).
+Leeward Highway is the main motorway on Providenciales, and runs from the Downtown and airport area to the east end of the island.
+Many of the island’s larger stores and businesses are located along this highway.